Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The construction of waders is usually divided into three sections: the upper (chest), lower (legs), and booties/stockingfoot (feet).
 The upper and lower are generally made of the same material but in different amounts.
 The upper commonly has at least three layers, while the lower ones have three or more.
 Typically, extra layers are added to the lower section to enhance durability, especially since the legs often encounter abrasive surfaces.

-The stocking feet conventionally utilize neoprene, which has a thickness ranging from 2mm to 5mm.
+The stocking feet conventionally utilize neoprene, which has a thickness ranging from 1mm to 5mm.
 Greater thickness ensures increased warmth for the feet.
-Alternatively, the Patagonia Swiftcurrent Ultralight booties feature a TPU (thermoplastic polyurethane) construction known for its flexibility and durability.
+Waders like the Simms Flyweight feature thin 1mm booties to offer a wader that can pack down to a compact size.

 best fishing waders